ricardperez/WebExtractor/README.md

   }
 ```

-  - id: this attribute is not being used at the moment
+  - '''id''': this attribute is not being used at the moment
-  - elementsList: an array that will let the parser know how to access the elements array in the json got from the URL.
+  - '''elementsList''': an array that will let the parser know how to access the elements array in the json got from the URL.
 Each of its elements has to be a key of the last object.
 The last one has to be the one that will give it the array of elements.
-  - element: This is an array that describes what attributes each element has and how to get them.
+  - '''element''': This is an array that describes what attributes each element has and how to get them.
-      - attribute: the attribute name used as a key for the resulting value in the element array.
+      - '''attribute''': the attribute name used as a key for the resulting value in the element array.
-      - schema: an array of strings similar to the elementsList that will be used to access the attribute value.
+      - '''schema''': an array of strings similar to the elementsList that will be used to access the attribute value.
-      - format: (optional) a string to format the value.
+      - '''format''': (optional) a string to format the value.
 See the AttributeFormatParser.php documentation for more details.

-website2_dom_desc.json
+'''website2_dom_desc.json'''
 ```json
   {
     "id": "another identifier",